Hoxne Hundred

 The area is watered by several streams flowing northward to the Waveney.
 On its southern side are the sources of the River Alde and near Laxfield the principal source of the River Blythe.
 The soil is primarily loam.
 The only town of any size is Stradbroke.
 It falls into the Deanery of Hoxne, the Archdeaconry of Suffolk, and the Diocese of Norwich.

-Listed as Hoxana in the Domesday Book, the hundred owes its name to the village of Hoxne, site of St Edmund's martyrdom, which in turn means "settlement of the Hoxan", believed to be a small Saxon tribe.
-Other information indicates that at the time of the Domesday Book, in 1086, Hoxne Hundred was known as Bishop's Hundred.
+Listed as Hoxana in the Domesday Book, the hundred owes its name to the village of Hoxne, claimed as thesite of St Edmund's martyrdom.The name which in turn means "settlement of the Hoxan", believed to be a small Saxon tribe.
+Other information indicates that at the time of the Domesday Book, in 1086, Hoxne Hundred was also known as Bishop's Hundred.
+This is reinforced by the mention of a bishopric of Hoxne by Theodred, who was Bishop of London for several years before his death around 950.

 Parishes

 Hoxne Hundred was made up of the following 26 parishes: